RUB-NDS/Gridcoin-Attacks/README.md

     3. Enter the targets credentials to steal Coin Reward
     4. Profit

-To enable attacking and attack detection, the following RPC functions were added:
+To enable attacking and attack detection, the following RPC functions were added.

     * reversecpidv2 number - Reverses CPIDv2 for a given blockhight
     * bulkreversecpidv2 - Attempts to reverse all CPIDv2s found in the blockchain
     * findpluralcpids - Attempts to find eCPIDs used with multiple GRC addresses